PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 `debug aWord`

 then keep typing spaces to step through each instruction.
-Of course, if you\'re debugging, nothing will happen until aWord gets executed.
+Of course, if you're debugging, nothing will happen until aWord gets executed.

-The display gives a kind of pseudoassembler, since we\'re compiling native code.
-But if you\'ve loaded the source file through the usual load mechanism, the source will appear in a window at the top of the screen.
-If you loaded with logging on (turn it on with +LOG and off with -LOG) then a &lsquo;log file&rsquo; will have been generated, which will allow the Decompiler/Debugger to find the right place in the source corresponding to whatever compiled code you\'re looking at.
+The display gives a kind of pseudoassembler, since we're compiling native code.
+But if you've loaded the source file through the usual load mechanism, the source will appear in a window at the top of the screen.
+If you loaded with logging on (turn it on with +LOG and off with -LOG) then a 'log file' will have been generated, which will allow the Decompiler/Debugger to find the right place in the source corresponding to whatever compiled code you're looking at.
 The source window will be scrolled to the right place and an underscore will appear more or less under the right source text.
 This will move along as you step through the compiled code.

-If you\'re running under System 7 and also have QuickEdit running, then instead of Mops producing its own (rather primitive) source code display, an Apple event will be sent to QuickEdit asking it to open the source file.
+If you're running under System 7 and also have QuickEdit running, then instead of Mops producing its own (rather primitive) source code display, an Apple event will be sent to QuickEdit asking it to open the source file.
 If you type &lt;return&gt; instead of space, then if you